Mr Levi Plummer

 On the shipping list Levi was described as 35, farm labourer, C of E, in good health, and coming from Whittlesea, Cambridge.
 His father, Thomas was deceased, and his mother Anne living at Whittlesea.
 Frances was 42, her father William and mother Ann living at Holme, Huntingdon.
 Both could read and write.
 They paid one pound for their passage.
 Mary Ann Gutteridge was 21, her father Thomas Newton deceased.
 She was also C of E, a housemaid, and could read and write.
 She paid ten shillings for her passage.
 The two youngsters were William Plummer age five and Fanny Plummer age one.
 Their young sister Elizabeth was born in Australia in 1860.

 When they first arrived Levi took a job on the Sydney-Picton-Mittagong railway line.
 They arrived in Canberra about 1867.
 Selection of land in the Parish of Weetangera began in 1865 and in 1870-71 Levi selected land there.
 Most settlers at this time built solid slab structures.
 The family were industrious and were a valuable addition to the community.
-In 1873 Levi assisted Evan Cameron to re-erect the old methodist church from the Yass road at Weetangera, where his land adjoined the church site.
+In 1873 Levi assisted Evan Cameron to re-erect at Weetangera (where his land adjoined the church site) the old methodist church from the Yass road at north Canberra